Eigenvalue asymptotics for the one-particle kinetic energy density operator: Introduction

 \textit{Bounds.} For two non-negative numbers (or functions) $X$ and $Y$ depending on some parameters, we write $X\lesssim Y$ (or $Y\gtrsim X$) if $X\le C Y$ with some positive constant $C$ independent of those parameters.
 To avoid confusion we may comment on the nature of (implicit) constants in the bounds.
+We also use the notation $X\wedge Y = \min\{X, Y\}$.

 \textit{Cut-off functions.} We systematically use the following smooth cut-off functions.
 Let

 be functions such that $0\le \t\le 1$ and